Return on prevention: is investing in wellbeing worth it?

 Prevention pays and we can support this with data

-Do you, too, want to invest in smart prevention that pays?
+Do you, too, want to invest in smart, effective prevention?